sibineejokela/Store_Data_May2020/Project_Summary.md

 * The standard **Build-a-Notebook** offering was the *second highest revenue earning product* in 2019 (after general pens).

 #### Recommended actions for the company moving forward are as follows:
-* Double staff store 12 - 2 (+ fall evenings & winter holidays)
+* Double staff the store between 12pm - 2pm on an average day
+* Double staff the store during December and January, and analyze hourly sales data by weekday to determine staffing specifics
-* Schedule focus 3 - 4
+* Plan in-store focus time between 3 - 4pm
+* Highlight products from the Focus and Travel sections in-store and/or on social media
-* Highlight products in the Focus and Travel sections.
-Starting with Manage Your Day-to-Day, The 90 Day Gratitude Journal, and Mindfulness on the Go Cards from the Focus section and Casio Watches and Habit Tracker Packs in the Travel section.
+  * From the Focus section, start with Manage Your Day-to-Day, The 90 Day Gratitude Journal, and Mindfulness on the Go Cards
+  * From the Travel section, start with Casio Watches and Habit Tracker Packs
-* Utilize the Top Ten Revenue Earning Sections based on the Top Five Revenue Earning Products treemap to curate online store items
+* Curate online store offerings using the Top Ten Revenue Earning Sections based on the Top Five Revenue Earning Products treemap from above
-* Use the Top Ten Revenue Earners (all days) to choose products to highlight
+* Use the Top 10 Revenue Earners (all days) treemap to choose products to highlight, add to mystery boxes, and feature for giveaways